stonebridgeco/Manny/README.md

 # Manny

-Manny is an AU that tells you answers to maintenance questions.
+Manny is an AI that tells you answers to maintenance questions.
 The AI is trained with 1000s of manufacturer manuals and expert comments.
 Ask a question about the instructions to any available appliance and Manny will tell you the answer and maybe give you a diagram.

 # Web Application Framework